Music is a great stress buster and a therapy for a number of conditions. Let us learn about these in details

 Stimulates Both the Hemispheres of the Brain

 Music Therapy for Autism can indeed by a soothing and the best form of treatment.
 This is simply because stress relieving music has the ability to stimulate both the hemispheres of the brain.
-This supports mental, emotional and cognitive development of the neuro-center.
+This supports the mental, emotional and cognitive development of the neuro-center.
 Kids with Autism can benefit a lot from this form of therapy.

 Music Therapy Greatly Influences Social Interaction